 I will use Stack Overflow 2013 database.
 This database contains tables with more than 20 million records, so if you want to measure performance, it’s definitely better than playing with Adventure Works or similar databases.

 Let’s say that I want to see how many comments were left in every single year.
-First, since there is no specific year value in the database, I need to create calculated column Year Comment, using following formula:
+First, since there is no specific year value in the database, I need to create a calculated column Year Comment, using the following formula:

 Year Comment = YEAR(Comments[CreationDate])

 The next step is the creation of a measure which will count all comments.

 Here, we get total number of comments per year.
 Now, let’s say that we want to calculate how many comments were left in 2012 exclusively.
 This can be done in many different ways, but I’m using following formula:

 Comments 2012 = CALCULATE ( [Total Comments], FILTER (ALL(Comments[Year Comment]), Comments[Year Comment] = 2012 ) )

 Let me stop for a moment and introduce you DAX Studio.
 Maybe some of you are familiar with this tool, but if you writing DAX on regular basis and working with Power BI on a daily level, this tool is a MUST!
 I will not go into details about what features does it offer – I would honestly say that it’s awesome and most important – it’s completely FREE!
 So, go and download DAX Studio immediately:)…

 I will use DAX Studio to measure the performance of my visual.
 Let’s connect our .pbix file to DAX Studio and add our newly created measure to the report.

 I’m also turning on Performance Analyzer under the View tab in Power BI, in order to catch the query which will be executed in the background.
 Here is the query which Power BI generated to display what we want: